DI Politics Chat: Upzoning the American Dream

 Ezekiel: Absolutely.
 Jumping off of that point, Eric, about regional inequality — Kevin Drum suggested (in a column that I found mostly incoherent other than this point) that we should focus on building denser housing in midsize cities rather than urban metropolises like San Francisco that seems to me to be a recipe, in theory, at least, for reducing regional inequality.

 Ed: That’s tough in a state the size and complexity of California.
 You could argue that by insisting on building a high-speed rail stretch connecting Fresno and Bakersfield that probably won’t be built anywhere else, the state is trying to address regional inequality.
 But it won’t go far, literally.
-[That was an Inside California joke, Ezekiel!]
+[That was an inside California joke, Ezekiel!]

-Ezekiel: Haha.
+Ezekiel: Ha ha.

 Eric: It does seem like employers are favoring big cities over midsize ones, due to various network effects (like the abundance and thus affordability of flights into NYC, relative to Cincinnati; and of course, the concentration of skilled and unskilled labor in the big metros) I feel like the regional inequality problem is more about jobs than housing (which follows from the former).